-Out in Colorado is a staff sergeant in the US National Guard who lives a semi-normal life.
+Out in Colorado is a former staff sergeant in the US National Guard who lives a semi-normal life.
 He goes to work, commutes through traffic, and then comes home to see his family.
 Most of his daily struggles might be similar to yours.
 There is feeding the kids, getting everything all set for the next day, and somehow trying to find time to spend with your spouse.
 It all happens in a blur, each day full of moments you desperately wish you could cling to only to realize they are as fleeting as the cool mountain breeze.

-Today, Betterman is coming ever closer to being whole again.
+Today, Betterman is coming ever closer to becoming whole again.
 He is the owner of an emerging venture, the Betterman Elite Wrestling program, which has three locations.
 He has the best support system an athlete could hope for in the form of his wife, fellow former National Team member Deanna Rix.
-Together they have two beautiful kids and a lifestyle fitting for a pair of athletes who still know how to dial things up a notch.
+Together they have three beautiful kids and a lifestyle fitting for a pair of athletes who still know how to dial things up a notch.
 But that’s the thing: Betterman hasn’t flipped his “off” switch just yet.
 If anything, he sounds like the same ferocious competitor who came of age years ago.
 Betterman is confident, truthful, and most of all, passionate.
 His is one fire that continues to burn brightly.

 5PM Interview with Joe Betterman